omega8cc/boa/docs/FILES-SYMLINK.md

 - `--force-unshare` breaks an inherited cross-site/cross-account link even if a file-sharing control file exists — used by cloning so a fresh clone (which never opted into sharing) always gets its own copy.
+- `--archive-store` sets the site's whole store aside into `static/files/.archived/<stamp>/<url>/`, never deleting it — the Delete task's path, and a rename's for the old-name store.

 The narrow mode never touches the global batch state and listens to no global pause or install marker of its own: it is controlled only by its invokers, and the